 Major Progress in FSOC’s Policy Approach

 ICI has long advocated for the Financial Stability Oversight Council (FSOC) to improve its approach to identifying and mitigating any potential systemic risk among nonbank financial companies.
-With the FSOC adopting constructive reforms to its interpretive guidance governing designation of nonbank financial companies as systemically important financial institutions (SIFIs), this year marked major progress toward that goal.
+This year marked major progress toward that goal, with the FSOC adopting constructive reforms to its interpretive guidance governing designation of nonbank financial companies as systemically important financial institutions (SIFIs).

 In line with ICI’s recommendations, the FSOC will examine financial products, activities, and practices that could pose risks to US financial stability.
 If the FSOC identifies a potential risk to US financial stability, it will work with financial regulators to seek implementation of appropriate actions to address that risk.

 The FSOC will consider designating a company as a SIFI only if it believes the company poses risks that cannot be addressed through this activities-based approach.
 In cases where the FSOC does decide to pursue SIFI designation of a company, it will do so through a more transparent, analytically rigorous process—involving more timely and constructive engagement with the company and its primary regulator.